Dushyanths14/DS-5-A-Machine-Learning-Driven-Chatbot-for-Intelligent-Document-Analysis-and-Work-Recommendations/README.md

 3. Start the server: `npm start`.

 ## Dataset
-The dataset is available in the `dataset/` folder.
+The dataset is available in the main folder named `cleaned_MPDV_DC.csv`.